ENGIN TULAY

 An Argument on Transdisciplinarity, Identity, and Mutability

-This paper studies the relationship between architecture and design and questions whether these can be considered separate disciplines.
-It presents a personal review of how this relationship has changed over car design within the last decade.
-Several interventions, including conceptual frameworks, provide a motive to identify car design as a discipline based on architecture; however, locating a unique ‘architectural’ state for cars continues to be problematic.
-This argument advances this debate towards recent changes in autonomous mobility and understanding design as movement for societal as well as urban morphological change to open up new epistemic vantage points.
-In particular, car design is at the intersection of architectural design research and advanced design studies, where new ways of constructing architectural and designer knowledge emerge for a driverless, autonomous future.
+This paper examines the relationship between architecture and design, questioning whether they can truly be considered separate disciplines.
+It offers a personal perspective on how this relationship has evolved within car design over the past decade.
+Various conceptual frameworks propose car design as a discipline grounded in architecture; however, identifying a distinct 'architectural' identity for cars remains challenging.
+This argument extends the discussion to encompass recent changes in autonomous mobility, viewing design as a medium for societal and urban morphological transformation, opening new epistemic perspectives.
+Notably, car design exists at the intersection of architectural research and advanced design studies, offering innovative ways to construct architectural and design knowledge for a driverless, autonomous future.

 Outcome